igordejanovic/rustemo/README.md

 LR/GLR parser generator for Rust (currently only LR).

 **Status:** In beta.
 Fairly complete feature set for the initial release.
-Docs is WIP.
+Some parts of docs are WIP.
+Release is due as soon as the docs are completed.
 Not yet optimized for speed so don't expect blazing performance.

-Feedback welcome!
+Feedback is welcome!

 Be sure to check [the docs](https://igordejanovic.github.io/rustemo/)!